MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-policy-order.md

 Defender for Business includes [predefined policies](mdb-view-edit-create-policies.md#default-policies-in-defender-for-business) to help ensure the devices your employees use are protected.
 Your security team can add new policies as well.
 For example, suppose that you want to apply certain settings to some devices, and different settings to other devices.
 You can do that by adding policies, such as next-generation protection policies or firewall policies.

-As more policies are added, you'll notice that an order of priority is assigned, as shown in the following screenshot.
+As more policies are added, notice that an order of priority is assigned, as shown in the following screenshot:

 :::image type="content" source="media/mdb-deviceconfig-multpolicies.png" alt-text="Screenshot showing multiple policies and policy order column.":::